Is the Go City Amsterdam Pass worth it? 2025

 - One-time Visits; Despite its “all-inclusive” label, each attraction is a one-time deal.
 No repeat visits, even if you fall in love with a place.
 I wanted to go back on This is Holland, but nope.

-- Public Transportation: The card doesn’t cover public transport, which can add extra costs to your “all-inclusive day”.
+- Public Transportation: The card doesn’t cover public transport.
 However, you can buy a transit pass for only €9, so it’s not a dealbreaker.

 Is the Pass valid for the Van Gogh Museum Amsterdam?